Thomas H. Butler: Attorney

-Butler practiced law as an attorney based in Gainesboro, Tennessee, as did his son Bowen Butler who also practiced law in Nashville, Tennessee, both of whom are mentioned in Bowen's prestigious biography entry in the book Tennessee, the Volunteer State 1769-1923 which describes Butler as "an able attorney and one of the foremost men in public affairs of Tennessee.
+Butler practiced law as an attorney based in Gainesboro, Tennessee, as did his son Bowen Butler who also practiced law in Nashville, Tennessee, both of whom are mentioned in Bowen's prestigious biography entry in the book Tennessee, the Volunteer State 1769-1923 which describes the elder Butler as "an able attorney and one of the foremost men in public affairs of Tennessee.
 For sixteen years he was retained in the office of Circuit Court Clerk of Jackson County, after which he was made County Clerk, ... later he was appointed United States commissioner".
 Butler's impressive service as U.S. Commissioner for the Federal Judiciary spanned approximately a decade from 1877 to 1887.
 A man of many titles, Commissioner Butler also may have been known as Judge Butler when he served as a Justice of the Peace.
 Two other sons and a son-in-law of Butler were prominent lawyers as well, W. Bailey Butler, General Mounce Gore Butler, and General George H. Morgan.
 Generals Butler and Morgan both served as Attorneys General for Tennessee's 5th Judicial Circuit.